brysontyrrell/data-mapper/README.md

 ## About this project

 This was a learning exercise for me to get back into non-AWS stacks.
 They key tech I wanted to explore here was FastAPI and MongoDB.
 There are some comments throughout the code linking back to articles and/or GitHub issues that helped navigate some of the edge cases I encountered.

+If you have suggestions, drop them in issues.
+This project is not meant to be a live, supported service and there is no guarantee of support if you are running it in your environment.